 -

-because, according to the Filesystem Hierarchy Standard (FHS), /srv is where site-specific data should be served.
-Technically Samba shares can be placed anywhere on the filesystem as long as the permissions are correct, but adhering to standards is recommended. -
+path: the path to the directory to share.
+This example uses /srv/samba/sharenamebecause, according to the Filesystem Hierarchy Standard (FHS), /srv is where site-specific data should be served.
+Technically Samba shares can be placed anywhere on the filesystem as long as the permissions are correct, but adhering to standards is recommended.

 browsable: enables Windows clients to browse the shared directory using Windows Explorer.